Can an Actor-Critic Optimization Framework Improve Analog Design?: Prior Art

 Bayesian optimization (BO) has advanced analog circuit sizing in several important ways \cite{wen2022high}.
 WEIBO \cite{lyu2017efficient} formulates sizing as constrained BO with Gaussian-process (GP) surrogates and weighted expected improvement, and extends the approach to multi-objective design.
 Local BO \cite{touloupas2021local} scales this idea to larger spaces through trust-region-based local models and batch candidate evaluation. tSS-BO \cite{gu2024tss} targets the high-dimensional setting by restricting search to an effective truncated subspace while retaining local GP guidance and Bayesian selection.
+Despite these advances, BO methods for analog sizing still rely on surrogates trained only on evaluations from the target circuit, so each new circuit or technology node largely requires restarting the search from scratch.